-Mark your calendars for Sunday July 21, 2013.
-Join us to sample some of the less common Florida mango varieties, pick up trees of the ones you like, take a farm tour, and eat yourself silly, and have a relaxing day on the farm!
+Mark your calendars for Sunday July 16, 2017.
+Join us to sample some of the less common Florida mango varieties, pick up trees of the ones you like, take a farm tour, eat yourself silly, and spend a relaxing day on the farm!
 Rain or shine!!

-Educational Seminar at 12 noon (tent in back area)
+Educational Seminars at 11am ,12 noon, and 1pm (tent in back area)

 Bring your sunscreen, bug spray, and if you plan to stay a while you may want your lawn chairs or a blanket.